merzlab/QUICK-docs/docs/source/installation-guide.rst

 If you want to install the GPU version, NVIDIA CUDA COMPILER is required.
 You may check your CUDA compiler version using 'nvcc --version'.

-a) Run the following command.
+Run the following command.

 ::

 	cp ./makein/make.in.gnu.cuda ./make.in

-b) Open up the make.in file and set CUDA_HOME.
+Open up the make.in file and set CUDA_HOME.
 This is essential to link or compile CUBLAS and other libraries.

 ::

 	CUDA_HOME=(your cuda home)

-c) You may have to change the "-gencode arch=compute_70,code=sm_70" options in CUDA_FLAGS variable depending on the type of your GPU.
+You may have to change the "-gencode arch=compute_70,code=sm_70" options in CUDA_FLAGS variable depending on the type of your GPU.
 The default value (70) is for a Volta gpu.
 Use 60 and 75 for Pascal and Turing GPUs respectively.